-Each resident will have his or her own work area in a shared residents' office in the O'Donoghue Research Building in Oklahoma City or College of Pharmacy, as available and based on need.
+Each resident will have his or her own work area according to primary employment and/or practice site.
+Residents will have office space in the O'Donoghue Research Building in Oklahoma City or College of Pharmacy, as available and based on need.
+Residents may have office space at the designated practice site unless otherwise arranged.
 The Residency Programs Coordinator or designated support staff will provide information regarding opening and closing procedures, copy machine code, and office supplies.